 We use the following types of cookies:

 (a) Strictly necessary cookies.
 These are cookies that are required for the operation of our Website.
+These essential cookies are always enabled because our Website won’t work properly without them.
 They include, for example, cookies that enable you to log into secure areas of our Website, or to remember who you are as you progress through the pages of one of our application forms.

 (b) Analytical/performance cookies.
-These cookies allow us to recognise and count the number of visitors and to see how visitors move around our Website.
+These cookies allow us to recognise and count the number of visitors and to see how visitors move around our Website when they are using it.
 This helps us to improve the way the Website works, for example, by ensuring that users are finding what they are looking for easily.

 (c) Social Media Sharing Buttons.
 We do use sharing buttons in order to make it easier for you to follow our content via your social media pages.
 These buttons are third-party cookies which are placed onto your device when you visit our Website.
 Even without you clicking on the relevant sharing button, these sites are aware that you have visited our Website, and may use this information when building their profile of you, and deciding what advertisements you might like to see.
 You should check the respective policies of each of these social networks to see how exactly they use your personal information.
 This process does not involve us collecting or storing any of your personal information ourselves.